bow-simulation/virtualbow/README.md

 ### Building the AppImage

-Building the AppImage requires the [linuxdeployqt](https://github.com/probonopd/linuxdeployqt/releases), which is itself an AppImage.
+Building the AppImage requires [linuxdeployqt](https://github.com/probonopd/linuxdeployqt/releases), which is itself an AppImage.
-Download it from github, rename it to `linuxdeployqt` and make it make it executable (`chmod a+x linuxdeployqt`).
+Download it from github and make it make it executable via `chmod a+x ...`.
-Make sure it is found by the command line, e.g. by dropping it into your `/usr/local/bin/` folder.
+Ensure that it is found as `linuxdeployqt` by the command line, for example by dropping or linking it in your `/usr/local/bin/` folder.
+Also make sure that the `qmake` executable is found and points to the correct Qt installation (e.g. `/home/Qt/5.10.1/gcc_64/bin/qmake`).

 In Qt Creator, check the target `appimage` under *Projects*, *Build Steps*, *Details* and perform a build.